Connall1234/codeiproject3final/README.md

 2. Implemented validation for inputs when it comes to wrong inputs (like numbers off the board or too many characters).
 3. Tested the logic in the Code Institute terminal.

+## Testing Procedures

+### Manual Testing

+The Python Essentials application underwent thorough manual testing to ensure the reliability and functionality of key features.
+The following tests were conducted:

+1. **User Input Validation:**
+   - Tested the application's response to various user inputs, including invalid characters, incorrect lengths, and out-of-range values.
+   - Outcome: The application correctly validates user inputs and provides appropriate error messages.

+2. **Game Logic and Board Updates:**
+   - Played multiple rounds of the game to verify that the game logic is functioning correctly.
+   - Checked that the game board updates accurately after player and computer moves.
+   - Outcome: The game logic and board updates are consistent, providing an accurate representation of hits, misses, and ship locations.

+3. **End Game Conditions:**
+   - Tested scenarios where either the player or the computer wins, loses, or the game ends in a draw.
+   - Checked if the application correctly identifies and displays the game outcome.
+   - Outcome: The application accurately determines the game result based on ship statuses and turn limits.

+4. **Replay Functionality:**
+   - Tested the "Play Again" option to ensure the game resets appropriately for a new round.
+   - Checked if the application handles subsequent games without issues.
+   - Outcome: The replay functionality works as expected, allowing for multiple game sessions.

+### Continuous Integration (CI) Testing

+Continuous Integration using GitHub Actions was implemented to automate certain aspects of testing, using tools like PEP8.

+### User Experience (UX) Testing

+Collected feedback from potential users to evaluate the overall user experience, including clarity of instructions, ease of gameplay, and visual presentation.

+---

+These testing procedures aim to validate the robustness of the application and ensure a positive user experience.
+Any identified issues were addressed to enhance the reliability and functionality of the Python Essentials game.

 ### Stories from user experience testing